hashkat/hashkat/docs/tutorial11.md

 # Unfollowing

 Unfollowing is the act in which an agent stops following another agent due to a variety of reasons.
-In this tutorial, we are going to discuss how unfollowing can be implemented into your network simulation, where agents unfollow other agents due to their tweet content..
+In this tutorial, we are going to discuss how unfollowing can be implemented into your network simulation, where agents unfollow other agents due to their tweet content.

 ## Unfollowing Due to Chattiness